I love to write things about the wisdom that I try to live by.

 Although I was living a pretty good life for a bachelor, I couldn't help but feel something was missing.
-I used to sometimes ask myself "is this all there is to life?
-Where is the challenge and the responsibility people talked about?" and being an introverted person with very few and well chosen friend did not help either.
+I used to sometimes ask myself: "Is this all there is to life?
+Where is the challenge and the responsibility people talked about?"
+Being an introverted person with very few and well-chosen friends did not help either.

-If you ask how different single life and marriage life is I would say this: When you are single it is like you are walking around with chocolate fudge all over your mouth and looking silly with no one telling you and no mirror to see yourself just how silly you look.
-When you get married (hopefully to someone wise) you have someone telling you to wipe the fudge from your face and stop looking silly.
-5 years ago I used to preach to my friends about how I was not going to get married, preaching while having chocolate fudge all over my face.
+If you ask how different single life and marriage life is I would say this: When you are single, it is like you are walking around with chocolate fudge all over your mouth and looking silly with no one telling you and no mirror to see yourself just how silly you look.
+When you get married (hopefully to someone wise), you have someone telling you to wipe the fudge from your face and stop looking silly.
+Five years ago, I used to preach to my friends about how I was not going to get married, preaching while having chocolate fudge all over my face.
 Being so confident of my silliness.

 I used to think these reasons were very smart and unique.
 Looking back at it now, I find these reasons very lame and simply just not valid at all.
 In fact, to some extent, I find these excuses similar to the excuses people have for not achieving success and progress in their lives.

-"In marriage do thou be wise: prefer the person before money, virtue before beauty, the mind before the body; then thou hast a wife, a friend, a companion, a second self"-William Penn
+"In marriage do thou be wise: prefer the person before money, virtue before beauty, the mind before the body; then thou hast a wife, a friend, a companion, a second self."

 I won't lie to you it was hard at first.
 There were days when I used to regret not saving and wasting my money on a whim.
 Thankfully I have a wife who is understanding and supportive and loves me for who I am.
 It did not take long for me to get some grip on my financial situation and save enough to have some stability.